 As we proceed, numerous philological details will throw light on our subject.
 One word may here be noticed.
-The Greek for 'blacksmith', $\chi\alpha\lambda\kappa\epsilon\delta$ , originally meant a worker in copper : thus does the word remain as a silent witness to man's development.
+The Greek for 'blacksmith', $\chi \alpha \lambda \kappa \epsilon \dot{\nu} s$ , originally meant a worker in copper : thus does the word remain as a silent witness to man's development.
 We now give a table, put forward tentatively, showing the passage from period to period.
 [Based on the classifications of MM.
-De Mortillet, d'Ault, Doigneau, and Rutot, the Rev. Ashington Bullen, Messus.
+De Mortillet, d'Ault, Doigneau, and Rutot, the Rev. Ashington Bullen, Messrs.
 Hinton, Kennard, Read, Allen Brown, and others.
-The faunal and climate conditions are summarized from Boyd Dawkins, Judd, Prestwich, Woodward, and others.]
-SUGGESTED CORRELATION BETWEEN THE PREHISTORIC AGES
+The faunal and climatic conditions are summarized from Boyd Dawkins, Judd, Prestwich, Woodward, and others.]